bschuetze/catalyst-jukebox/README.md

 6. Save that file and drag and drop it onto the 'device' on the left, once you have done that it should upload to the board
 ![utils download](assets/utils-download.png?raw=true)

-7. Next we open the main.py file and update the WIFI_SSID to the name of your network and update the JUKEBOX_IP to the local IP of the julebox we [found earlier] TODODODODODODODO
+7. Next we open the main.py file and update the WIFI_SSID to the name of your network and update the JUKEBOX_IP to the local IP of the julebox we [found earlier](#local-ip)
 ![IP](assets/main-ip.png?raw=true)

 8. Upload that file using the 'play' button on the right